AMS - Amsterdam

 Schiphol taxis

-Taxis queue at the official rank outside Schiphol Plaza.
-You take the next one in line.
-No negotiation, no meters, no surprises.
+Taxis queue at the official rank outside Schiphol Plaza and you take the next one in line.
 The vehicles are clean, modern, and drivers are professional.
 Most accept cards.
+The wait time is usually under 5 minutes during the day; late at night or during very busy periods, you might wait 10-15 minutes.

 Pre-booked transfers